 Oral cancer is a growing health hazard in India with 40% of all cancers being mouth cancers.
 The medical condition is not age specific, as young adults and adolescents are addicted to tobacco intake in the form of smoking and chewable substance.
 Though the oral cancers are more pronounced among males, females are also vulnerable to it.
 However, the good news is that mouth cancer treatment in India has come of age and is easily accessible.
 Healthcare institutes specializing in oncology like Rajiv Gandhi Cancer Institute are taking a multidisciplinary approach to oral cancer treatment for safe and efficient recovery.

-Rajiv Gandhi Cancer Institute in Delhi, India offers a range of treatment modalities, including surgery, radiotherapy, chemotherapy, chemo-radiotherapy and biological therapy.
+Rajiv Gandhi Cancer Institute in Delhi NCR, India offers a range of treatment modalities, including surgery, radiotherapy, chemotherapy, chemo-radiotherapy and biological therapy.
 A combination of two or more modalities is also used for better patient outcomes.
 Typically, surgery is conducted to get rid of the cancer in the mouth or neck and reconstruct the face.
 Before initiating curative treatment, we address oral health issues to steer clear of post-therapeutic complications.
 RGCIRC hospital also focus on rehabilitation in the post-treatment scenario to reduce the recurrence.

 Symptoms of oral cancer take time to surface.
 However, if any of the below-mentioned symptoms persist for over two weeks, a visit to the physician is recommended.

 Oral cancer is segregated into four categories based on the size and spread of a malignant tumour.

 Stage 1: Herein, the tumour is not biggest than 2 centimetres.
 Its spread is localized, as it is yet to infiltrate lymph nodes.